 - Penal Code 243(b), battery on a police officer, can be charged when there is actual physical force used against law enforcement.

-Penal Code 148(a)(1) PC is the more common charge because it's violated when you simply obstruct police performing their lawful duties.
+Penal Code 148(a)(1) PC is the more common charge because it is violated when you simply obstruct police from performing their lawful duties.

-In order to obtain a conviction for resisting arrest, the prosecutor must prove that you knew, or should have known, the individual affected was a law enforcement officer performing their duties.
+In order to obtain a conviction for resisting arrest, the prosecutor must prove that you knew or should have known, that the individual affected was a law enforcement officer performing their duties.

 Evading Police vs. Physical Confrontation